odosar/odosar/README.md

-- 👋 Hi, I’m @odosar
+- 👋 Hi, I’m Yosa
-- 👀 I’m interested in data
+- 👀 I’m a crypto bro
-- 🌱 I’m currently learning data analytics
-- 📫 How to reach me odosa.iyamuosa@gmail.com

 <!---
 odosar/odosar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.